diegoromal/system-login/README.md

 ## Overview

-This project delivers a complete authentication flow:
+This project delivers a complete authentication flow across API and UI:

-- user signup
+- user signup and login
-- login with auth token and refresh token
+- auth token and refresh token handling
-- auth token refresh
+- token refresh
 - protected endpoint to fetch the logged-in user
+- frontend screens wired to the API

-The codebase keeps clear separation between domain, use cases, and infrastructure to avoid tight coupling and ease evolution.
+The codebase keeps clear separation between domain, use cases, and infrastructure to avoid tight coupling and ease evolution, while the frontend mirrors the same focus on clarity and modular UI.

 ## Stack